 Q: What does Raccoon poop look like?

 A: Raccoon poop looks similar to that of a small dog, although is often darker more black in colour and often contains visible seeds and fruit.
-Raccoons often go to the bathroom multiple times in the same location; this area is called a latrine, and is separate from where raccoons sleep and eat.
+Raccoons often go to the bathroom multiple times in the same location; this area is called a latrine and is separate from where raccoons sleep and eat.

 Q: What are the symptoms of distemper in Raccoons?

 A: The earliest sign of distemper in raccoons is discharge around the eyes and nose as this virus first attacks the respiratory system.
 The virus will then attack the gastrointestinal system causing vomiting and diarrhea.
-Lastly this virus will attack the neurological system of the raccoon causing disorientation, slow movement, stumbling, sleeping in the open during the day, and seizures.
+Lastly, this virus will attack the neurological system of the raccoon causing disorientation, slow movement, stumbling, sleeping in the open during the day, and seizures.
 Although you should always keep your distance from raccoons, be especially careful around those with distemper as they can become aggressive without being provoked.

 Q: What to do if you see a raccoon?

 A: Regardless of what time of day you see a raccoon, you should leave them be.
 If you have a concern that a raccoon in a public place may be rabid or carrying distemper, call your local animal control at 311.
-If you would like permanent removal of a raccoon from your property call 416 HAWKEYE from a quick and effective solution.
+If you would like permanent removal of a live or dead raccoon from your property call 416 HAWKEYE from a quick and effective solution.

 Q: What is the process when Hawkeye comes to my home for raccoon removal?

 A: During the first visit to your property, one of our licensed technicians will perform an inspection to determine problem areas.
-If you are hearing raccoons in your attic or on your roof, we will look for access points and inspect your attic if needed.
+If you hear raccoons in your attic or on your roof, we will look for access points and inspect your attic.
 If you are only seeing raccoons travelling through your yard, or are having them rip up your freshly laid sod, we will still do an external scan of your roof to make sure there are no potential openings as well as inspect your yard.
 Once the inspection is complete, we will set up baited traps in the most logical locations.
 Once the traps are set you will be required to check them at least every 24 hours, preferably in the morning, and let us know as soon as a raccoon has been captured by calling 416 HAWKEYE.
 One of our technicians will be back to your property within 24 hours to remove the raccoon and either reset or remove the traps, based on how many raccoons we are trying to catch.
 If needed any open areas can be excluded by our team to prevent re-entry until you are able to get the affected area repaired.

 Q: How does Hawkeye permanently remove raccoons?

 A: Hawkeye is the only company in the GTA that is licensed to permanently remove raccoons from your property and is the only company that has trapping licences from the Ontario Fur Managers Federation (OFMF), Falconry Licences and Pest Control licences from the Ministry of Natural Resources and Forestry (MNRF), and CWCP (Certified Wildlife Control Professional) certification.
-All other companies are only authorized to relocate raccoons within one kilometer of the trapped location.
-Hawkeye has licenced technicians who are authorized to humanely euthanize trapped raccoons following the guidelines set out from the Canadian Veterinary Association.
+All other companies are only authorized to relocate raccoons within one kilometre of the trapped location.
+Hawkeye has licenced technicians who are authorized to humanely euthanize trapped raccoons following the guidelines set out by the Canadian Veterinary Association.

 Q: Is it illegal to trap a raccoon on my own?

 A: In Ontario, according to the Ministry of Natural Resources, Fish and Wildlife Conservation Act, it is illegal to trap and relocate a raccoon.
-Regardless of if you are a landowner protecting your property or not, without the proper trapping licence, trapping and relocating a furbearing animal is illegal.
+Regardless of if you are a landowner protecting your property or not, without the proper trapping licence, trapping and relocating a fur-bearing animal is illegal.
 To obtain this license you must attend a lengthy practical and theoretical course, and meet many other specifications laid out by the Ontario Fur Managers Federation (OFMF).